-Depending on how you do the math—was she the author, or the co-author?—Brigit’s next cookbook will be her twenty-fifth.
-She’s been lucky enough to help some of this country’s most respected chefs, like New York’s Michael Psilakis and Los Angeles’ Joachim Splichal, turn their cookbook dreams into reality.
+Brigit’s cookbook “Eating Up the West Coast: The best road trips, recipes, and restaurants from California to Washington” was her twenty-seventh book.
+She’s been lucky enough to help some of the U.S.A.’s most respected chefs, like New York’s Michael Psilakis and Los Angeles’ Joachim Splichal, turn their cookbook dreams into reality.

-Her next book, The New Wine Country Cookbook: Recipes from California’s Central Coast Wine Country, will celebrate the food and winemakers California’s fastest-growing wine region: “Paso Robles is a region full of mavericks and innovators.
+The New Wine Country Cookbook: Recipes from California’s Central Coast, celebrates the food and winemakers of California’s fastest-growing wine region: “Paso Robles is a region full of mavericks and innovators.
 Utterly unpretentious, it’s the sort of place where people from other regions in California gravitate when they find themselves tired of the too-slick, too-pricey scenes in neighboring wine regions.
 French wine nobility cultivate vineyards next to fourth-generation cowboys, and for every sleek new wine bar, there’s a cowboy saloon with moose heads hung on the walls.”– Justluxe.com

 A little back-story: During the ten years she spent living in Europe, Brigit graduated from England’s Tante Marie cooking school, lived and catered in Spain for three years, and edited the Costa del Sol’s English-language magazine.